ProtoPie/protopie-connect-custom-plugins/protopie-connect-plugin-starter-code-nodejs/README.md

 Run `npm install` to install the Socket.io library.

-Start ProtoPie Connect and type `npm start` to launch the bridge app.
-You should see the message `"PLUGIN_STARTED"` appear in Connect's console with the value "App name."
+Start ProtoPie Connect and type `npm start` to launch the plugin.
+You should see the message `"PLUGIN_STARTED"` appear in Connect's console with the value `"App name"`.

 Press CTRL-C to stop the bridge app, and you'll see the message `"PLUGIN_STOPPED"` in Connect's console.